theng23/Analyze-Revenue-Phone-Sales-Store-SQL/README.md

 <details>
 <summary>Finding insight from this question:</summary>

-- How many orders per month?
+1️⃣ How many orders per month?\
-- How many customers make purchases each month?
+2️⃣ How many customers make purchases each month?\
-- Which brand of phone do Male and Female customers like the most?
-Top 3? (based on TransactionID)
+3️⃣ Which brand of phone do Male and Female customers like the most?
+Top 3? (based on TransactionID)\
-- Which age group buys the most, Which age group brings in the most revenue?Can you draw any conclusions (use the Unit field to add up the purchase quantity)
+4️⃣ Which age group buys the most, Which age group brings in the most revenue?Can you draw any conclusions (use the Unit field to add up the purchase quantity)\
-- Top 3 products that bring in the highest revenue each month?
-Provide insight for business if any
+5️⃣ Top 3 products that bring in the highest revenue each month?
+Provide insight for business if any\
-- Which brand does the 26-30 customer group like?
+6️⃣ Which brand does the 26-30 customer group like?\
-- Is the 26-30 customer group ready to buy more accessories?
+7️⃣ Is the 26-30 customer group ready to buy more accessories?\
-- Does each company's customer group buy accessories and insurance?
+8️⃣ Does each company's customer group buy accessories and insurance?\
-- Which age group has the most buying behavior in installments?
+9️⃣ Which age group has the most buying behavior in installments?\
-- Find the phone company that is most commonly purchased in installments
+🔟 Find the phone company that is most commonly purchased in installments\

 </details>